 OSCA – OPEN SPACE CONTEMPORARY ARTS

-In 2016 a new artistic team consisting of Artistic Director Paul Gazzola & General Manager / Producer Janine Peacock took to the helm.
-Their combined history of over 50 years in curating and producing works with various communities in city, urban and regional sites has seen OSCA consolidate its recent past and step forward with a new and bold set of directives.
+At the start of 2016 a new artistic team consisting of Artistic Director Paul Gazzola & General Manager Janine Peacock took to the helm.
+Their combined history of over 50 years in curating and producing works with various communities in city, urban and regional sites saw OSCA consolidate its past and step forward with a new and bold set of directives.

 In 2023, OSCA is led by CEO / Artistic Director Paul Gazzola alongside long term Finance manager Cheri Fang and Marketing specialist Alicia Wakeling.
 The organisation has also strong support from the board comprising of leading arts, health and business professionals.